nitrologic/mx2/README.md

 # mx2
-A fork of Blitz Research monkey 2 programming enviornment
+A fork of Blitz Research monkey 2 programming environment.